IIIF/awesome-iiif/readme.md

 Tutorials for how to accomplish functionality in your applications.

-- [Archiviiify](https://literarymachin.es/archiviiify/) - A short guide to download digitized books from Internet Archive and rehost on your own infrastructure using IIIF with full-text search [from
+- [Archiviiify](https://literarymachin.es/archiviiify/) - A short guide to download digitized books from Internet Archive and rehost on your own infrastructure using IIIF with full-text search [from raffaele messuti / [@atomotic](https://github.com/atomotic)].
 - [Drag and Drop](https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba) - Getting a IIIF image into Mirador with drag-and-drop and email.
 - [Experiments with IIIF and Gallica](https://github.com/altomator/IIIF/) - A guided tour of end user applications of IIIF to Gallica materials, by Jean-Philippe Moreux (BnF).
 - [Fellow Travelers: The Canterbury Tales and IIIF](http://web.stanford.edu/group/dmstech/cgi-bin/wordpress/author/blalbrit/) - Benjamin Albritton; includes an explanation of the use case for medieval scholars using Chaucer as an example and short section on how to make a page comparison demo in Mirador.